 - Calligraphers, who could use a little wrist relief for certain types of busywork

 The XY travel (printable area) of the AxiDraw V3 XLX is just over twice US letter (8 1/2 × 11") and A4 (297 × 210 mm) paper sizes: You can think of it as 22 × 8.5" or 595 × 210 mm size.
 It can work with any paper up to and including that size, including envelopes, note cards, and business cards — or a whole array of them.
 The AxiDraw comes with a mounting easel (board with clips) that can be used for holding paper, cards, and envelopes of various sizes.
 However, its unique design features a drawing head that extends beyond the body of the machine, making it possible to also draw on flat objects bigger than the machine itself.
 For example, you can set it right on top of a box to write an address or add decorations.
 You can even set it on top of a poster board, chalkboard, or whiteboard to draw graphics in place.
 The pen holder fits a wide variety of pens, including Sharpie fine and ultra-fine point markers, most rollerball and fountain pens, small-bodied whiteboard markers, and so forth.
 It can even hold a fountain pen at a proper angle of 45° to the paper.
 You can also use implements that aren't pens, such as pencils, chalk, charcoal, brushes, and many others.
 However, you'll get the best results with instruments such as fountain pens and rollerball pens, which do not require the user to apply pressure.
 Getting Started The AxiDraw comes fully assembled, tested, and ready to use, right out of the box.
 A universal-input plug-in power supply is included with the AxiDraw, as is a USB cable, and an optional paper-holding easel.
 Assuming that you've installed the software first, you can be up and plotting within minutes of opening the box.
+Our comprehensive PDF user guide walks you through every step of the process.
 To operate AxiDraw, you will need a reasonably modern computer with an available USB port (Mac, Windows or Linux), plus internet access to download necessary software.
 Pens and paper are not included.
 (You can use your own!
 AxiDraw does not require proprietary pens or paper.)
 AxiDraw is normally controlled through a set of extensions to Inkscape, the excellent, popular and free vector graphics program.
 Basic operation is much like that of a printer driver: you import or make a drawing in Inkscape, and use the extensions to plot your text or artwork.
 It's all handled through a straightforward graphical user interface, and works cleanly on Mac, Windows and Linux.
 More about AxiDraw AxiDraw V3 is the third-generation version of the AxiDraw, redesigned from the ground up for high performance.
 It features smooth rolling wheels on custom aluminum extrusions, specially designed for high stiffness and light weight.
 Its sturdy, rigid construction gives it finer quality output and in most applications allows it to operate with significantly higher precision and speed than competing and previous generation machines.
 AxiDraw is a project by Evil Mad Scientist Laboratories, working in collaboration with Lindsay Wilson of IJ Instruments Ltd. AxiDraw machines are designed and manufactured by Evil Mad Scientist in Sunnyvale, California, with both foreign and domestic components.
 AxiDraw comes with lifetime support.
 We stand by our machines, and we're here to help whenever you need it.
 What comes with the machine: